Trackunit/developer-hub/api-docs/sustainability-api.md

 ## Interface

-The API expose an OpenAPI JSON REST interface that you can call directly using your OAuth 2.0 access token.
-See [Access IRIS APIs](../reference/access-token) for further details on how to obtain an access token.

 #### There are 3 endpoints currently available:
 1. Monthly: Aggregated 12 values per asset, 1 for each of the last 12 months
 2. Lifetime: Aggregated 1 value per asset representing the total accumulation since the machine was originally put in use.
 This value is updated once a day